radarFudan/safari/expr.md

 ### What's implemented in the base?

-Mixing of attention layer and something I'm not sure about.
+Mixing of attention layer with explicit configuration and base layer which is also attention (according to the block design)

 `DATA_PATH=./data python -m train experiment=wt103/base`

 scarlet-aardvark-115, 123M

-test loss goes to 1.125, no idea what's wrong with the code
+test loss goes to 1.125, no idea what's wrong with the code, potential problem with dataloader.

 ### What's implemented in the hyena?